jenleebeaver/audioRecorder_frontend/README.md

  *add pin and like buttons to recording list*
  *add pause button? forward and rewind?*
- *eventually have a public page for users to pin their audio recordings*
+ *eventually have a public page for users to pin their audio recordings* *inner html query as a welcome h1 for user's name* *onClick link signup button => setup signup functionality* *list of current_users.recordings*
+ *convert audioURL back to blob for users to play their audio*